 Casement Park not suitable to host Euro 2028 matches, NI fans group says

-An official body representing football supporters in Northern Ireland has said football tournaments should be played in football stadiums, following a proposal to stage Euro 2028 matches at Casement Park.
+An official body representing Northern Ireland supporters has said football tournaments should be played in football stadiums, following a proposal to stage Euro 2028 matches at Casement Park.

 The comments by the Amalgamation of Official NI Supporters' Clubs comes after it was confirmed that the west Belfast GAA venue is officially part of the UK and Ireland’s final bid to co-host the major football tournament.